 The New Custody Law in Missouri

-Custody law in Missouri has undergone changes in recent years, and a new custody law took effect on August 28, 2019.
+Custody law in Missouri has changed in recent years, and a new custody law took effect on August 28, 2019.
 Passed by the Missouri legislature and signed by Governor Mike Parson, it changed how custody cases are handled in Missouri.

-2) Custody decisions are now based on the best interest of the child, not just the mother or father.
+- Custody decisions are based on the child’s best interest, not just the mother or father.

-3) There is a presumption that joint legal custody is in the interest of a child unless there is evidence to show otherwise.
+- There is a presumption that joint custody is in a child’s interest unless there is evidence to show otherwise.

-5) If a parent has been denied visitation rights, they may seek a modification of those rights after one year from denial.
+- If a parent has been denied visitation rights, they may seek to modify those rights after one year from denial.

 Common Missouri Custody Factors